 These tiny mites are very numerous on roots, bulbs and dried fruits.
 Humans become infested when working with infested products.
 The heaviest infestations frequently occur on vanilla pods and beans so that the dermatitis caused by them has been called "Vanillism."
-Various species of Tyroglyphus are usually associated with humans, with Tyroglyphus siro L., T. longior Hirst and Glyciphagus prunorum Hermann being most commonly found.
+Various species of Tyroglyphus are usually associated with humans, with Acarus siro L., T. longior var. castellani Hirst and Glyciphagus prunorum Hermann being most commonly found.

 EFFECTS ON HUMANS

 The dermatitis caused by these mites is frequent among workers in the copra industry.
 Species that are known to cause infections in the urinary tract are Tarsonemus floricolus C. & F., Glyciphagus domesticus DeGeer and Tyroglyphus longior Gerv.
 Some cases of intestinal myiasis by Tyroglyphus longior Gerv. are also known.
 Because these mites abound in foods they inevitably end up in animal and human feces, and avoidance of such infestations are sensible.